CJSteenkamp/343-Test-suite/README.md

 3. **GitHub Token:** In order to run some of the tests, you'll need to provide a GitHub token.
 Please follow the steps below to add your token:

    - Visit [GitHub Personal Access Tokens](https://github.com/settings/tokens) to generate a new token with the necessary permissions.
+   - Make sure it is a classic token otherwise it will not work
    - Copy the generated token.
    - In the `test343.py` file, locate the `GITHUB_TOKEN` variable.
 Replace it with your actual GitHub token.